ManjushaZanke/Pizzeria_sql/README.md

 An SQL Project on Pizza Sales

 ## Description
-This project involves utilizing SQL to perform analysis onf Pizza Sales data to explore pizza and related order trends in order to derive meaningful insights.
+This project involves utilizing SQL to perform analysis on Pizza Sales data to explore pizza and related order trends in order to derive meaningful insights.
 The data contains
 #### pizzas
 * pizza_id
 * pizza_type_id